siteorigin/docs/page-builder/hooks/override-row-collapse-point.md

 **ri**

 The row index of the current row.
-Please note that the row index is not zero-based so the first row index is 1.
+Please note that the row index is not zero-based, so the first-row index is 1.

 **$panels_data**